Do you want to make significant art? How do you do that with jobs, family and other commitments?

 I was still thinking transcendence when I approached Bob Martin at his art gallery in Gore.
 I wanted to paint a series for his gallery using Hubble images I had discovered as inspiration.
 He gave me an enthusiastic go ahead.

-So, how did I manage to create a show midst the hectic life we had raising three teenagers and caring for two university students?
+So, how did I manage to create my show, Ephemeral Perception, midst the hectic life of raising three teenagers and caring for two university students?
+Watch the video below to find out.